LLNL/variorum/src/docs/sphinx/index.rst

 monitoring and control capabilities of low-level hardware knobs across diverse architectures in a user-friendly manner.
-Variorum provides vendor-neutral APIs such that the user can query or control hardware knobs without needing to know the underlying vendor's implementation (for example, machine-specific registers or sensor interfaces).
-These APIs enable HPC application developers to gain a better understanding of power, energy, and performance through various metrics for the devices contained within the node.
+Variorum provides vendor-neutral APIs such that the user can query or control hardware knobs without needing to know the underlying vendor's implementation (for example, model-specific registers or sensor interfaces).
+These APIs enable application developers to gain a better understanding of power, energy, and performance through various metrics.
 Additionally, the APIs may enable system software to control hardware knobs to optimize for a particular goal.
-Variorum focuses on ease of use and reduced integration burden in applications, which it accomplishes through the following:
+Variorum focuses on ease of use and reduced integration burden in applications, which it accomplishes by providing:

--  It includes examples which demonstrate how to use Variorum in a stand-alone program.
+-  Examples which demonstrate how to use Variorum in a stand-alone program.
--  It includes an example performance analysis sampler that runs alongside the application.
+-  A performance analysis sampler that runs alongside the application.
--  It includes a JSON API to allow integration with higher-level system software, such as job schedulers, distributed monitoring frameworks, or applcation-level runtime systems.
+-  A JSON API to allow integration with higher-level system software, such as job schedulers, distributed monitoring frameworks, or applcation-level runtime systems.

 ****************************
  Variorum Project Resources